By Sean Culey

 Pick, Pack and Put-away

-Whereas robots have been used in manufacturing for some time, robots are also coming of age in a different area of the Supply Chain – the warehouse.
+Whereas robots have been used in manufacturing for some time such as outsource medical device manufacturing, robots are also coming of age in a different area of the Supply Chain – the warehouse.
 Reducing the time that workers spend retrieving products from shelves for packing has long been a priority for many companies in order to be more responsive.
 The Problem: traditional warehouses rely on fixed shelving, bad placement algorithms and error-prone humans.
 The result is an expensive operation with at best 95-98% operational excellence that has to scale linearly – the more you want to ship, the more warehouse space you need.

 Like Dr. Brooks, Kiva founder Mick Mountz realised that there had to be a breakthrough in cost reduction for large scale distribution businesses to move to the next level.